 This post is sponsored by Red Baron but the content and opinions expressed here are my own.

 The kids head back to school this week and soon the shelves will transition from school supplies to Halloween decor, costumes, and candy.
 Back to school means that fall is around the corner and Halloween will be here before we know it.
 I’m a planner so I like to have a planner so I have already begun thinking about Halloween.
+How do you plan a stress-free Halloween, especially on a school night?

 My son loves Halloween and can’t wait to dress up.
 It’s crazy that my kids were just talking about what they wanted to dress up as this year.
 Since we moved to a new house recently, I now have a porch to decorate and start stocking up on candy to pass out to the neighborhood kids.
 When Halloween falls on a weeknight, once the kids are home from school, mom has a ton of things to get done before Halloween activities start.

 Finding a quick and healthy meal that I know my kids will eat without hesitation is a must.
 That’s why I have already taken the time to plan Halloween dinner.
+That is one way that I have a stress-free Halloween.

 Normally, I am secretly stressing out the details of Halloween night but I don’t let my kids know that mom is stressed.
 If you are secretly stressing about Halloween, we came up with a few tips on how to have a stress-free Halloween.